zhxie/conch-bay/README.md

 ### Import data from ikawidget3

-Run the following command to extract data from a ikawidget3 database IKAX3 into `conch-bay-import.json`.
-You can then import it in Conch Bay.
-You have to agree [Couchbase Enterprise License](https://www.couchbase.com/ESLA01162020) before converting.
+Run the following command to extract and convert data from a ikawidget3 database IKAX3 into `conch-bay-import.json`.
+You can then import it into Conch Bay.
+You have to agree with [Couchbase Enterprise](https://www.couchbase.com/ESLA01162020) License](https://www.couchbase.com/ESLA01162020) before converting.

 ```sh
 python3 tools/convert_ikax3.py <PATH_TO_IKAX3>